-In fact, rice is a food linked to the world of abundance and wealth, and its white color makes it ideally in tune with a white witch and her magic.
+In fact, rice is a food linked to the world of abundance and wealth, and its white color makes it ideal in tune with a white witch and her magic.

 Rice, in addition to being an excellent side dish, is often used to make numerous spells, especially the money spells.